Create the override directory

 Environment="NO_PROXY=localhost,127.0.0.1,.example.com"

-EOFReplace username, password, proxy.example.com, and 8080 with your actual proxy details.
+EOFReplace username, password, proxy.example.com, and 8080 with your real values.

 sudo systemctl daemon-reload

-sudo systemctl restart dockerVerify the configuration was applied:
+sudo systemctl restart dockerVerify the variables were applied:

 {